Latest adventures and interesting links. This one’s rather long, to make up for last time.

 I’m planning to upgrade my computer in the near future, and in preparation have been sorting through old files and emails, making sure everything is in good order.
 I think a little maintenance before an upgrade is well worth the effort, as it means less hassle afterwards when I’ll be getting my head around Windows 7.
 Later on I’ll compile a checklist of settings, installed programs, and other information.

-Certain readers will be pleased to know that after the upgrade, I plan to get Skype.
+Certain readers may be pleased to know that after the upgrade, I plan to get Skype.

 During the maintenence process, I’ve uncovered some half-forgotten files that might inspire future blog posts.
 Here’s a photograph of how my kitchen looked before it was renovated in 2008.
 (Compare with the after photograph.
 And of course, I’ve had cork floors installed since then, too.)
 Also, here’s a tongue-twister I invented for a children’s party in 2005: Yellow lizards leave yummy lollies lying along ledges.
 Can you say it?